PyxelM/alucinara/content/lore/morellic/morellic-history.md

 ## The Mora Tribe
 The Mora were a tribe of minikin with fair skin and thick fur on their extremities.
 They spoke Proto-Morellic and lived a nomadic hunter-gatherer lifestyle within the humid continental climate of northern [Tseiréph](lore/locations/tseireph.md), subsisting upon bugs, berries, leaves, and small mammals as livestock.

 By their peak, the Mora held 6 clans of 50-150 minikin.
-The largest of these clans was the Lantâna, which inhabited the eastern coast of the north.
+The largest of these clans was the Sewi, which inhabited the eastern coast of the north.
 Their speciality was agriculture, as they were the only group to consistently farm in the whole north.
-## The Lantâna Clan
+## The Sewi Clan
-The Lantâna, led by a matriarch known as Dilvîdh, had many farms across the northeast.
+The Sewi, led by a matriarch known as Dilvîdh, had many farms across the northeast.
 They would travel from one farming location to another, foraging and replanting plants, before moving on once the land had been exhausted.

 The largest farm eventually grew to be the largest settlement of the Mora; a city known as Endîrun, meaning 'city of farms,' built upon the annually-flooding river Erücâs, meaning 'river of the east,' in a patch of Mediterranean climate.
 This city became a hub of trade, one of the most economically prosperous cities in the northeast.
-## The Lantâna Civil War
+## The Sewi Civil War
-The stability of the Lantâna was thrown into question, however, upon the civil war.
-Triggered by a succession crisis between Dilvîdh's daughters, the elder Ferna and the younger Mothï, which ended in the latter's assassination, a new clan split off; the Djerâya.
+However, the stability of the Sewi was thrown into question upon Dilvîdh's death.
+Her eldest, the disabled matriarch Viga, was assassinated by the command of her sibling Ferna, who thought that she was better suited to rule.

+This led to a bloody civil war, causing the decimation of the Sewi population.
+Two clans split off; the Lantâna, led by Dilvîdh's now eldest, Wírildh, and the Djerâya, led by Ferna.
+The two began to fight for matriarchal power over the Sewi.
 ### The Battle over the Erücâs
-The Lantâna, led by Dilvîdh's eldest niece Wírildh, fought with the Djerâya, led by Ferna, over matriarchal power.
-This led to the Battle of Erücâs.
-The Djerâya were flanked from the west by the Lantâna military, from the north by the inhospitable tundra, and from the south and east by the river and sea.
+In a battle fought over the river Erücâs, the Djerâya were flanked from the west by the Lantâna military, from the north by the inhospitable tundra, and from the south and east by the river and sea.

 The battle caused great casualties from both sides, a great majority of Djerâya minikin succumbing to attacks in the swampy mud of the riverbanks.
 The Lantâna victorious, the Djerâya were defeated, but the battle left Endîrun inhospitable, run-down, and littered with [Baby Meadows](deities/the-petrified-child.md).
 ## Proliferation of the Northeast
 While the battle caused great tragedy, the baby sludge that flowed through the river Erücâs caused the many banks and swamps downstream to proliferate into baby meadows.
 This was partly a strategic point on the Lantâna's part.